 CFTC 2017.
 In the Matter of Jonathan Brims 2017.
 In the Matter of Stephen Gola 2017.

-The CFTC alleged that Brims and Gola engaged in a practice of "spoofing" (bidding or offering with the intent to cancel the bid or offer before execution) in U.S. Treasury futures markets.
+The CFTC alleged that Brims and Gola engaged in a practice of "spoofing" (bidding or offering with the intent to cancel the bid or offer before execution) in US Treasury futures markets.

 According to the CFTC, the spoofing strategy involved placing bids or offers of 1,000 lots or more with the intent to cancel those orders before execution.
-The spoofing orders were placed in the U.S. Treasury futures markets after another smaller bid or offer was placed on the opposite side of the same or a correlated futures or cash market.
-The CFTC stated that this created the impression of greater buying or selling interest than would have existed absent the spoofing orders and was done to induce other market participants to fill the smaller resting orders on the opposite side of the market from his spoofing orders in advance of anticipated price changes.
+The spoofing orders were placed in the US Treasury futures markets after another smaller bid or offer was placed on the opposite side of the same or a correlated futures or cash market.
+The CFTC stated that this created the impression of greater buying or selling interest than would have existed absent the spoofing orders on the opposite side of the market from his spoofing orders in advance of anticipated price changes.
 According to the CFTC, Brims and Gola cancelled the spoofing orders after either the smaller resting orders had been filled or he believed that the spoofing orders were at too great a risk of being executed.

-In addition to executing the spoofing strategy individually, at times, the actors coordinated with one or more other traders on the U.S. Treasury desk to implement the spoofing strategy.
+In addition to executing the spoofing strategy individually, at times, the actors coordinated with one or more other traders on the US Treasury desk to implement the spoofing strategy.
 According to the CFTC, in some of those instances, the actors would place one or more spoofing orders after another trader had placed one or more smaller resting orders in the same or a correlated futures or cash market.
 In other instances, another trader would place spoofing orders to benefit the smaller resting orders.